ericfdunn/manifold-realms/2. Rules/Characters/Attacks.md

 **Duration:** Instantaneous
 When you make a Charisma (Intimidation), a Charisma (Performance), or a Charisma (Persuasion) check, you can roll one Action die and add it to the ability check.

-## Feint
-**Level:** 1
-**Action:** 1 bonus action
-**Range:** Touch
-**Duration:** 1 round

-Roll one Action die and use a bonus action on your turn to feint, choosing one creature you threaten as your target.
-They must make a Wisdom saving throw.
-On a failed save, they lose their reaction and you have advantage on your next attack roll against that creature this turn.

 ## Goading Attack
 **Level:** 2
 **Action:** 1 action
 **Range:** Close
+**Defense:** Wisdom
 **Duration:** 1 round

-You make an attack against a target.
-If you hit, it must make a Wisdom saving throw or take disadvantage on all attack rolls against targets other than you until the end of your next turn.
-For each Action Die you roll, add +1 to your attack roll  and add the total to your damage on a successful hit.
+You make an attack against a target for half damage and the force the traget to take disadvantage on all attack rolls against targets other than you until the end of your next turn.

-## Grappling Strike
-**Level:** 2
-**Action:** 1 action
-**Range:** Self
-**Duration:** Instantaneous

-You make an attack against a target, trying to grapple it if you hit.
-For each Action Die you roll, add +1 to Strength (Athletics) check to enter the grapple and deal bludgeoning damage equal to the the total to your Action Die roll.

 ## Lunging Attack
 **Level:** 1
 **Action:** 1 action
 **Range:** Self
+**Defense:** Dexterity
 **Duration:** Instantaneous

-When you make a melee weapon attack on your turn, you can roll one Action die to increase your reach for that attack by 5 feet.
-For each Action Die you roll, add +1 to your attack roll  and add the total to your damage on a successful hit.
+You make a melee weapon attack for normal damage with an extra 5 feet of reach, but this uses 10 feet of movement.

 ## Maneuvering Attack
 **Level:** 2
-**Action:** 1 bonus action
+**Action:** 1 action
 **Range:** Close
+**Defense:** Wisdom
 **Duration:** Instantaneous

 When you hit a creature with a weapon attack, you can use your bonus action to maneuver  your comrades in range into a more advantageous position.
-Roll an Action Die for each friendly creature that you wish to move and can see or hear you.
-That creature can use its reaction to move up to half its speed without provoking opportunity attacks from the target of your attack.
+For each Action Die, one friendly creature that you wish to move and can see or hear you can use its reaction to move up to half its speed without provoking opportunity attacks from the target of your attack.

 ## Menacing Attack
 **Level:** 1
 **Action:** 1 action
-**Range:** Target
+**Range:** Close
+**Defense:** Wisdom
 **Duration:** Instantaneous

-When you hit a creature with a weapon attack, the target must make a Wisdom saving throw or be frightened of you until the end of your next turn.
-For each Action Die you roll, add +1 to your attack roll and add the total to your damage.
+When you hit a creature with a weapon attack, you deal half damange and the target becomes frightened of you until the end of your next turn.

 ## Parry
 **Level:** 2